dragonfly-science/github-mirroring/README.md

 A simple python script to mirror all of an organization's GitHub repositories.

-This script was designed to keep our local Gitolite server in sync with repositories, but it will also let you just archive your GitHub repositories locally.
+This script was designed to copy all commits from GitHub to our local Gitolite server, so we always have a full archive of our GitHub account, but it will also let you just archive your GitHub repositories locally.
 There is a more background in this [Medium post](https://medium.com/dragonfly-data-science/23002a10aefc).

 Getting started
 ===============

 To get started, clone the repository and run `python github-mirror.py -h` for usage information.
 The only additional dependency is [requests](http://docs.python-requests.org/en/latest/index.html).
+More specifically:

 1. `git clone https://github.com/dragonfly-science/github-mirroring.git` to get the code
 2. `pip install requests` to install dependencies